MatAtBread/elastic-aggs/README.md

 ```
 import { Client } from 'elastic-aggs';
 ```
-The `Client` interface provided is itself based on the (peer) Elasticsearch dependancy, but with an additional function prototype for `search` that implements strongly types aggregations.
+The `Client` interface provided is itself based on the (peer) Elasticsearch dependancy, but with an additional function prototype for `search` that implements strongly typed aggregation specifications and results.

 To use the types, you must as a `Doc` member to the search parameter that specifies what is stored in your ES index.
 If you don't have a `Doc` member, you're using the standard, Elasticsearch `search` definition.